jameshlms/organize_game_clips/README.md

 - Sorts game clips into respective folders on execution.
 - Notifies when it executes.
-- Cross-platform compatibility.
+- Tested on Windows, unsure about MacOS.

 ## Installation

 1. Clone the repository.
-2. Add a config.py file.
+2. Store on device.
-3. Add two variables being XBOX_DVR_DIR and GAME_CLIPS_DIR and give the desired paths.
+3. In preferred CLI, run the setup.py file to added preferred paths.
-4. Run the project.
+4. Run the project from main.py to organize files.

 ## Usage